ShadowBrother/mws-restaurant-stage-1/README.md

 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

+5. In separate terminal, navigate to location of API server and start the sails server by running 'node server'.

-5. Go to localhost:8000 in your browser.
+6. Go to localhost:8000 in your browser.